stamat/poops/README.md

 ### Markups

 - `engine` (optional) - the template engine to use.
 Can be `"nunjucks"` (default) or `"liquid"`.
 [Nunjucks](https://mozilla.github.io/nunjucks/) is a Mozilla template engine inspired by Jinja2.
 [Liquid](https://liquidjs.com/) is a Shopify-compatible template engine.
-Both engines support the same tags, filters, collections, search index, and sitemap features documented below.
+Both engines support the same tags, filters, collections, search index, sitemap, and navigation tree features documented below.
 - `in` - the input path, can be a directory or a file path, but please just use it as a directory path for now.
 All files in this directory will be processed and the structure of the directory will be preserved in the output directory with exception to directories that begin with an underscore `_` will be ignored.
 - `out` - the output path, can be only a directory path (for now)
 - `site` (optional) - global data that will be available to all templates in the markup directory.
 Like site title, description, social media links, etc. You can then use this data in your templates `{{ site.title }}` for instance.